 PSY 407.
 Organizational Psychology.
 3 hours.
-F.
+F. Offered on sufficient demand.

 A study of the development of organizations and the psychological implications.
-A study of the reaction of individuals in various situations.
+This course also examines the reaction of individuals in various situations.

 PSY 408.
 Family and Individual Counseling.
 3 hours.
 F., Sp.